-Course Advisory: SCC minimum English and Math Standards.
+Course Advisory: SCC minimum English and Math standards.
 Presents the fundamentals necessary for the advanced study in Aeronautics.
 Along with an exposure to the history of aviation and powerplant operation, the student will learn ground operation and servicing, mechanic privileges and limitations, maintenance forms, records, and publications, technical mathematics and physics, and how to calculate the weight and balance of an aircraft.
 Safety is stressed throughout the course.
-Not available for credit to students who have completed AERO 055 with a "C" or better.
-Two and one-half lecture and seven and one-half lab.
+Not available for credit to students who have completed AERO 055 with a C or better.
+Two and one-half hours lecture, seven and one-half hours lab.

-Aircraft Production Processes
+AERO 062 5 Units Aircraft Production Processes

-Course Advisory: SCC minimum English and Math Standards.
+Course Advisory: SCC minimum English and Math standards.
 Continues the study of the fundamentals of Aeronautics.
 The student will learn about the materials used in aircraft construction and maintenance, proper cleaning and corrosion control, and understand aircraft drawings.
 Safety is stressed throughout the course.
-Not available for credit to students who have completed AERO 055 with a "C" or better.
-Two and one-half lecture hours and seven and one-half lab hours.
+Not available for credit to students who have completed AERO 055 with a C or better.
+Two and one-half hours lecture, seven and one-half hours lab.